 Norton's character talks us through the fight club that he and Tyler have started, filling in the gaps of what we see on-screen.
-If you've seen the film, then you know how important Norton's voice and point-of-view are to the story, making this use of non-diegetic narration essential.
+If you've seen the film, you know how important Norton's voiceover and point-of-view are to the story, making this use of non-diegetic narration essential.

 American Psycho (2000)

 American Psycho is a film that aims to connect the audience with the protagonist Patrick Bateman.
 One way the film does this is by allowing Bateman (Christian Bale) to speak directly to the audience.

 This is done through character narration.
 Since the viewer is obviously an inactive participant of the film-world, this narration is non-diegetic.
 This works extremely well in this film as it gives us an inside look inside the mind of a psychopath.

 Just like the difference between diegetic and non-diegetic music, narration can transition back and forth between the two categories.
 Martin Scorsese does this all the time in films like The Wolf of Wall Street but there's probably no better example than Goodfellas.